eclipse-ecsp/uidam-portal/README.md

 **Required OAuth Configuration:**

-Before configuring the portal, you must register it as an OAuth2 client in the UIDAM Authorization Server.
+Before configuring the portal, you must register it as an OAuth2 client in the UIDAM System.
 During registration, you will receive:
 - `REACT_APP_OAUTH_CLIENT_ID` - The client ID for your portal application
 - `REACT_APP_OAUTH_CLIENT_SECRET` - The client secret for your portal application